 This is probably the king of supplements when it comes to improving recovery and building muscle.
 Its loaded with all the essential amino acids you need to repair which can support muscle growth.

 How you take it is going to be down to your own personal lifestyle and goal.
-I have some of the players in my GAA Lean Body Program use it as meal replacement during the day and others for post workout recovery, so its very versatile as a supplement.
+I have some of the players in my Lean Body Program use it as meal replacement during the day and others for post workout recovery, so its very versatile as a supplement.
 If you have an issue with dairy or lactose, consider a lactose free whey protein or a vegan alternative (hemp or rice powders are good substitutes).

 Branch Chain Amino Acids (BCAA’S)